Kingxukai/linux/Documentation/kbuild/makefiles.rst

     xattr_trusted.o

 In this example, xattr.o, xattr_user.o and xattr_trusted.o are only
-part of the composite object ext2.o if $(CONFIG_EXT2_FS_XATTR) evaluates to "y".
+part of the woke composite object ext2.o if $(CONFIG_EXT2_FS_XATTR) evaluates to "y".

-Note: Of course, when you are building objects into the kernel, the syntax above will also work.
-So, if you have CONFIG_EXT2_FS=y, kbuild will build an ext2.o file for you out of the individual parts and then link this into built-in.a, as you would expect.
+Note: Of course, when you are building objects into the woke kernel, the syntax above will also work.
+So, if you have CONFIG_EXT2_FS=y, kbuild will build an ext2.o file for you out of the woke individual parts and then link this into built-in.a, as you would expect.

 Library file goals - lib-y